 Air Force Junior ROTC is a four-year program available to grades 9 through 12.
-The mission of the Air Force Junior ROTC program here at Southern Regional High School is to provide students with a vehicle for the application of leadership.
-It is also designed to strengthen character, teach responsibility, improve self-discipline, develop an understanding of the role of the military in society, acquire a knowledge of the major elements of aerospace, and build informed, responsible, and productive citizens.
+The mission of the Air Force Junior ROTC program at Southern Regional High School is to provide students with a vehicle for the application of leadership.
+It is also designed to strengthen character, teach responsibility, improve self-discipline, develop an understanding of the role of the military in society, acquire knowledge of the major elements of aerospace, and build informed, responsible, and productive citizens.
 This is accomplished through a comprehensive program of study consisting of four levels of Aerospace Science and Leadership education.
 A student can only attain a total of 20 credits toward graduation requirements in the ROTC program.

 0810 ROTC I For students electing their first Junior ROTC course.
 Full Year Grades 9-12 5 Credits 0820 ROTC II Prerequisite: Teacher recommendation.
-For students electing their second year Junior ROTC Full Year course.
+For students electing their second year Junior ROTC of Full Year course.
 Grades 10-12 5 Credits 0830 ROTC III Prerequisite: Teacher recommendation.
-For students electing their third year Junior ROTC co Full Year urse.
-Grades 11-12 5 Credits 0840 ROTC IV Full Year Grade 12 5 Credits

-Optional Course Offered During the Summer:
+For students electing their third year Junior ROTC cou Full Year Grades 11-12 5 Credits 0840 ROTC IV Prerequisite: Teacher recommendation.
+For students electing their fourth year Junior ROTC co Full Year Grade 12 5 Credits Optional Course Offered During the Summer: SUMMER LEADERSHIP INSTITUTE Prerequisite: ROTC1 An eight-day summer course for students entering the 120 Hours ir second throug Grades 10-12 Ih fourth year in Ju